TylorS/typed/apps/website/content/guides/ui-select.md

 The selected state is not automatically a successful native form field.
 Include its value in the request model or choose [Form.Select](/explore/ui-form) for native form binding. `Option.disabled` suppresses selection and participates in collection navigation; styling alone must not implement disabled behavior.

-Use `[aria-selected="true"]` for committed choice, `:focus-visible` for active navigation, and `:popover-open` for popup styling.
-Native top-layer placement does not choose your desired dimensions or alignment, so style and test the popup position explicitly.
-Preserve option roles, tabindex, registration refs, and the popover host when using overrides.
-Check selection via keyboard, Escape focus return, long-list scrolling, and the null-value opening case in your target browser.
+Style committed choice with `[aria-selected="true"]`, keyboard focus with `:focus-visible`, and the open popup with `:popover-open`.
+Keep the popover host and collection registration intact.
+Check Escape focus return and opening with a null or unmatched value as well as a selected option.

 See the [Select API](/reference/modules/%40typed%2Fui%2FSelect), [RadioGroup](/explore/ui-radio-group), and [MDN native select reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/select) to compare implementation costs.